Which OAuth 2.0 Grant should I use?

 code_challenge_method are sent along with the request.
 Afterwards, when the application wants to exchange the Authorization Code for an Access Token, it also sends along the

 code_verifier.
 The Authorization Server transforms this and if it matches the originally sent

-If the Client is a native app, then for more information on how this flow works and how to implement it refer to: Authorization Code Grant (PKCE).
+For more information on how this flow works and how to implement it, refer to Authorization Code Flow with Proof Key for Code Exchange (PKCE).